Roza-AS/project_EDA_new/README.md

 ---
 ## How to run the app
-poetry run streamlit run app.py
+execute the main.py and in the terminal run this line: poetry run streamlit run app.py

 ---
 ## ENJOY exploring you data!